runtemplate/runtemplate/README.md

 **Beta Version**

-The easiest to use pdf template editor and renderer.
-Even non-techs can edit!
+PDF template editor that is designed non-techs.
+Renderer service is standalone.

 [runtemplate.com](https://runtemplate.com) is the online pdf template editor.